 Sync’s clitoral stimulation is rumbly and fairly powerful.
 Pair it with a VixSkin Mustang G-spot dildo, and I’ve had fuck-yes orgasms.

 The problem for me, though?
 Sync doesn’t stay in place.
 With gentler penetration it moves from side to side; when I’m thrusting a dildo I have to hold it down on my clit; and when I try to walk around with it inside my underwear, forget it.
-Sync may have two joints that allow you to modify the shape a lot, but it’s just the wrong size for my body.
-POP, it jumps out every time I do more than shuffle.
+Sync may have two joints that allow you to modify the shape a lot, but I need it to be more secure!
+Otherwise, POP, it jumps out every time I do more than shuffle.
+This is why I recommend tight, spandex shorts for wearing this C-shape kind of toy.

-Also: My FWB and I gave up on the We-Connect app for long-distance play.
+Also: My FWB and I gave up on the We-Connect app for long-distance play for a long time.
 The app is sophisticated, but (unlike with the Lovense and OhMiBod apps), we struggled to make the connection in the first place, then the whole thing froze up when he tried to initiate a video call, and…lots of frustration ensued.
 Read more about Bluetooth connectivity below.

 Rumbliness: 7/10 overall: 8/10 on low & 6.5/10 on high